mozilla/jx-sqlite/README.md

 * **Nested Object** - An object in an array
 * **Inner Object** - A child object, no arrays

+This nomenclature is different than most documentation that talks about JSON documents: Other documentation will use the word *nested* to refer to either sub-structure ambiguously.

 ### Overloading property types

-A distinction between databases and document stores is the ability to store different primitive types at the same property value.
-To overcome this, we markup the columns of the database to mimic type.
+A distinction between databases and document stores is the ability to store different primitive types at the same property.
+To overcome this, we markup the columns of the database with the type.
 Let's put two objects into the `example` table:

     {"a": 1}
     {"a": "hello"}

-We markup the datatypes with `$` with the hope we avoid namespace collisions.
+We markup the columns with `$`+typename, with the hope we avoid namespace collisions.

 ### `example`